gitorious/mainline/ldap-wizard/README.md

 and the app will respond with a HTTP 200 if authentication succeeded, otherwise a HTTP 403.

-## A word about RAILS_ENV

-This wizard respects the `RAILS_ENV` environment variable, and uses it to find the provided authentication setup in your configuration file.
-By default, the `development` `RAILS_ENV` is used.

-The generated authentication file will use the specified `RAILS_ENV`, so if you're using `development` from the wizard there will be a `development` section in the resulting YAML file.

 ## What isn't supported yet

 There are a few things planned for this wizard which aren't quite done